UCF/UCF-Degree-Search-Plugin/README.md

 # UCF Degree Search Plugin #

-Provides a typeahead search interface for UCF Degrees.
+Provides a typeahead and angular search interface for UCF Degrees.

 ## Description ##

-Provides a typeahead search interface for UCF Degrees.
+Provides a typeahead and angular search interface for UCF Degrees.

 ## Installation ##